papercrate-dms/papercrate/DEVELOPMENT.md

 ## Runtime Dependencies

-- `ocrmypdf` (optional but recommended): Used by the OCR worker to extract text from PDFs when no embedded text layer is available.
-Ensure it is installed and available on the worker hosts if OCR is desired.
+- `ocrmypdf`: Used by the worker to extract text from images.
+If missing, the worker logs a warning and skips text extraction for that document.
-- Quickwit (optional): The Quickwit indexer is used to ingest extracted text for search.
-Set `QUICKWIT_ENDPOINT` and `QUICKWIT_INDEX` in the environment when running workers if you want indexing jobs to run.
-The local compose file starts a Quickwit instance on `http://localhost:7280` and seeds the `documents` index automatically.
+- `Quickwit`: Used for full-text search.
+If configured (via `QUICKWIT_ENDPOINT`), the worker pushes extracted text to the index.
+If missing, search features will simply be unavailable.

 ## Configuration